-Antibody drug conjugates contain an antibody linked to a small molecule drug that is toxic to the tumor cell.
+Antibody-drug conjugates contain an antibody linked to a small molecule drug that is toxic to the tumor cell.

-The antibody drug conjugate delivers a molecule through an intravenous line that attaches to the cancer cells.
+The antibody-drug conjugate delivers a molecule through an intravenous line that attaches to the cancer cells.
 These molecules help the chemotherapy better target the cancer cells.

-Dr. Fancher is a surgical breast oncologist at the Margie Petersen Breast Center at Providence Saint John’s Health Center and an assistant professor of surgery at Saint John’s Cancer Institute, both in Santa Monica, CA.
+Dr. Fancher is a surgical breast oncologist at the Margie Petersen Breast Center at Providence Saint John’s Health Center and an assistant professor of surgery at Saint John’s Cancer Institute, both in Santa Monica, California.

 “Unlike other breast cancers that have hormone receptors, like HER2, triple-negative is harder to treat,” she told MNT.

-Dr. Jacoub explained that people’s outcomes tend to improve when they use chemotherapy in combination with other treatments.
+Dr. Jacoub explained that people’s outcomes tend to improve when they receive chemotherapy in combination with other treatments.
 A course of treatment now typically includes “immunotherapeutics, which we use before and after surgery as well as during a recurrence,” he added.

 Dr. Nan estimated that about 40% of people can use a combination of immunotherapy and chemotherapy.

 There are several new and ongoing studies looking at treatments for TNBC.

 Dr. Fancher encouraged people with TNBC to look into trials.

 “Research on clinical trials is really important,” she told MNT.
 “If you [have] triple-negative breast cancer, consider a clinical trial.
 It helps move the research forward.
 There are lots of trials out there, and many are having good results.”